 If the regulator would fully and perfectly compensate for different wind speed with a correction factor (“CF”), then the production potential would completely leave the equation and only other costs would determine the minimum bid.

-The correction factor is calculated based on the site quality as shown in .
+The correction factor is calculated based on the site quality as shown in Figure 2.

 Summary of inputs

-Based on the wind speed between 5 and 9 m/s, below in , I summarize respective production, site quality, LCOE and minimum bid.
+Based on the wind speed between 5 and 9 m/s, below in Table 4, I summarize respective production, site quality, LCOE and minimum bid.
 As the correction factor only applies to wind speeds between 5.36 and 8.67, respective LCOE for other projects is linearly extrapolated.
-The minimum bid is also shown in scenarios with different application of the RYM as described in .
+The minimum bid is also shown in scenarios with different application of the RYM as described in Table 1.

 Table 4; Project parameters based on wind speed